It might come as a surprise to most guys, but there is a proper way to be combing your beard each day.

 How To Comb Your Beard

 However, it also has to have smaller teeth for mustache combing.
-Take into consideration the material from which beard comb is made.
+Take into consideration the material from which a comb is made.

 Plastic is the wrong choice, for example, because it causes static, snags and it damages your beard.